 To start with, Ireland is an incredibly popular travel destination that attracts tourists from around the world.
 From Dublin’s Temple Bar to Galway’s Latin Quarter, the Cliffs of Moher to the Giant’s Causeway, you’re going to see plenty of other tourists.
 Staying in a hostel, joining a tour, or even taking part in an Irish pub crawl is an easy way to meet other travellers.

 Safety is huge for any travel, but especially solo female travel.
 While it’s important to realize that no country is completely crime free, travellers can explore Ireland with ease and peace of mind that it is one of the safest places in the world.
-According to the Global Peace Index, Ireland tied with Japan as the 10th safest country in the world as of April 2017.
+According to the Global Peace Index, Ireland is considered to be the 8th safest country in the world.

 Ireland is an amazing country, so if it’s on your must-see list, don’t let the fact that you have nobody to travel with get in your way.
 Solo travel in Ireland is fun, safe, and easy.